linode/apl-docs/blog/2021-03-11-universal-opa-policy-development.md

 `[ Same Rego == different contexts ]`

-Working with one common set Rego policy files and using the same source code for testing “static files”, generated from CI Builds or across any “Gatekeeping context”, where objects are created via the Kubernetes api.
-Let’s cut to the chase, and say we already made this happen, and delivered a working solution in Otomi.
+Working with one common set Rego policy files and using the same source code for testing "static files", generated from CI Builds or across any "Gatekeeping context", where objects are created via the Kubernetes api.
+Let's cut to the chase, and say we already made this happen, and delivered a working solution in Otomi.
 By using the available community tools, lots of integration work and a lot of customization additions.
 We now have a rich collection of policies and utility functions defined for our Kubernetes clusters .
 You can browse them in the [Otomi-core repository](https://github.com/redkubes/otomi-core/tree/master/policies/).

 ## How Istio is Mutating Objects in the Background

 So by now, we understand all the nitty gritty details about Rego policies and Gatekeeper — but there will always be external factors, changing the state of the world and you can find yourself in a closed box situation, nowhere to go.

 This situation becomes a nightmare when using Istio mesh for networking.
-In reality Istio is creating a “subspace” of resources by injecting a Sidecar container to all the pods in namespaces where service mesh communication is enabled.
+In reality Istio is creating a "subspace" of resources by injecting a Sidecar container to all the pods in namespaces where service mesh communication is enabled.
 This kind of container is sometimes interfering with the security constraints design strategy.

 ## Otomi Policy Features